mwb28/around-ch-railway-prototyp/README.md

-This is a Repo for testing my App with railway
+This is a repo for testing my app with railway.app.